 Dr Sarah Scheuer

-This project aims to investigate the ability of a new compound, derived from Hi1a, a disulphide-rich funnel web spider venom peptide, to activate the heart's own protective pathways, defending donor hearts against ischaemic injury during the process of heart transplantation.
-Ultimately, this will improve the early function of donor hearts currently used for transplantation and allow the use of hearts previously not deemed suitable for transplantation, helping to meet critical organ shortages.
+Critical organ shortages still exist in heart transplantation.
+To try and address this issue, I’ll be investigating the ability of a new, venom derived peptide, to activate the heart’s own protective pathways, defending donor hearts against ischaemic injury during the process of heart transplantation.
+Ultimately, this will improve the early function of donor hearts currently used for transplantation as well as allowing us to use hearts previously not deemed suitable, increasing the donor pool and addressing the burgeoning needs in this area.

 Dr Vinayak Smith